caozhiyuan/ClrProfiler.Trace/README.md

 ==========================================

-This sample shows il rewrite
+This sample shows il rewrite (open dev.cmd to develop)

 1. we try wapper a method and trace it.
 2. we add try catch finally in to method and trace it (ongoing)